dy/piezo/docs/r&d.md

 + removing is shorter
 + desugaring can be done in-place
 + it can be helpful to maintain parentheses, since parens define scope
++ good for parens opening, not always scope is needed